Updated May 27th, 2018

-Unlike eBay, Bonanza is a purely a fixed-price marketplace, meaning that no auctioning takes place, and buyers pay the listed price.
+Unlike eBay, Bonanza is a purely a fixed-price marketplace.
+This means that no auctioning takes place and buyers pay the listed price.

 Another feature that makes Bonanza one of the USA top Online selling sites, is the option to import listings from other major marketplaces like Etsy, Amazon and eBay.
 This is particularly valuable for sellers who want to sell on as many platforms as possible.
 The import feature is easy to use, making for a quick and easy listing experience.

 Craigslist is third on this list because it provides the best (in our opinion) starting point for new Online sellers.
 Despite its no-frills approach, the San Fransisco based marketplace has become the world’s biggest website for classified ads.
 Budding Online sellers can use Craigslist as part of a valuable learning experience, where the sales volume is good and the fees are non-existent.